Family of Woman who Died in Childbirth Awarded $24.5 Million

 The doctors, who conceded negligence during the trial, defended the case on the damages.
 They suggested a $4 million verdict to the jury to compensate the family for their loss of love and support, but the jury returned a $24 million verdict against the defendants.
 The plaintiff’s attorney argued that the admission of negligence, in this case, served to reduce the family’s overall reward at trial.

 This lawsuit shines a light on many of the problems that the U.S. health care system faces, especially in low-income areas.
 Cases like the one mentioned above are not uncommon.
 Those who need immediate medical attention are made to wait for procedures that should have been conducted hours before with devastating and even fatal consequences.
 While the problem isn’t apparent in every hospital across the U.S., the problem is pronounced in denser and highly populated areas that serve large numbers of patients.
 These hospitals are routinely understaffed and patient care suffers as a result.

 In many of the worst states noted in the USA Today article, the solution for legislators has not been to focus on improving the quality of care, but rather to place damage caps on medical malpractice lawsuits that further arguably disincentivize doctors and hospitals from raising their standard of care.
 In Louisiana, for example, the cap on medical malpractice related damages is $500,000.
 This includes punitive damages and compensatory damages that are not related to future medical care.
 Louisiana was ranked dead last in maternal deaths out of all 50 states.

-The Tampa medical malpractice attorneys at the office of Masterson, Hoag & Smith have recovered millions in damages for our clients.
+The St. Petersburg medical malpractice attorney at the office of Masterson & Hoag, P.A. have recovered millions in damages for our clients.
 Talk to us today to set up a free consultation.